saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `customLogFiles`
 <p><small>| OPTIONAL | LIST | <span className="sauceDBlue">Virtual Devices Only</span> |</small></p>

-If your app creates extra log then you can use the `customLogFiles` to store those extra logs in the "Logs"-tab of the executed automated session.
-It needs to be list of search filters that will enumerate after an app test to locate text files to upload as logs.
+If your app creates an extra log then you can use the `customLogFiles` to store those additional logs in the "Logs" tab of the executed automated session.
+It is created in the form of a list of search filters that enumerate after an app test to locate text files to upload as logs.
 Files are uploaded with the `.log` extension appended.
 The search paths are rooted at the application under test:
  * Android (path on the emulated device): `/data/data/*PACKAGE_ID*/...`
  * iOS: `*SIMULATED_DEVICE_PATH*/data/Containers/Data/Application/*APPLICATION_ID*/...`.
 On a macOS filesystem, an example of SIMULATED_DEVICE_PATH would be `~/Library/Developer/CoreSimulator/Devices/*DEVICE_ID*`